Compatibility guide

 Apple Watch

-Apple Watch has no direct connection to Intervals.icu.
-Use HealthFit or RunGap to export workouts as FIT files, or connect through Strava.
-Native wellness sync is not available.
-No workout push.
+Apple Watch still has no direct connection to Intervals.icu.
+Use HealthFit or RunGap to send workouts into Intervals.icu.
+Strava can work as a fallback, but it should not be the main path.

 Wahoo